-Van Eck owns in excess of 10% of the Common shares of the Corporation.
-Van Eck directly holds approximately 11.2% of the Corporation's issued and outstanding Common Shares.
+Van Eck owns in excess of 10% of the Common Shares of the Corporation.
+Van Eck directly and through its funds holds approximately 12.5% of the Corporation's issued and outstanding Common Shares.
 Van Eck is the Corporation's single largest shareholder.
 As a result, Van Eck may have the ability to influence the outcome of matters submitted to the Liberty Gold shareholders for approval, which could include the election and removal of directors, amendments to Liberty Gold's corporate governance documents and business combinations.
 Liberty Gold's interests and those of Van Eck may at times conflict, and this conflict might be resolved against Liberty Gold's interests.
-The concentration of 11.2% of Liberty Gold's issued and outstanding shares in the hands of one shareholder may discourage an unsolicited bid for the Common Shares, and this may adversely impact the value and trading price of the Common Shares.
+The concentration of 12.5% of Liberty Gold's issued and outstanding shares in the hands of one shareholder may discourage an unsolicited bid for the Common Shares, and this may adversely impact the value and trading price of the Common Shares.
 Van Eck's participation in, or failure to participate in any issuance of additional securities of Liberty Gold may have a material impact on the value and trading price of the Common Shares.